Tree-based boosting with functional data: Methodology

-where $G_1$ denotes the class of single split trees, also called decision stumps.
-For any given $\beta$, the tree $g$ partitions the data into two regions (nodes) where the dividing threshold is selected from $\langle x_1, \beta \rangle, ..., \langle x_n, \beta \rangle$ to minimize the squared prediction error.
-To make predictions for data points in each region, the average responses of the training data in that region is used.
+For any direction $\beta$, the tree $g$ partitions the data into two regions (or nodes) where the dividing threshold is selected from $\langle x_1, \beta \rangle, ..., \langle x_n, \beta \rangle$ to minimize the squared prediction error.
+If the tree in \eqref{eq:est} has depth larger than 1, we solve \eqref{eq:exp3} for each of the ``children'' nodes, where the sum now is over the points in each region.
+This process is repeated recusively until we reach the specified maximum tree depth.

-A Type B tree can be fitted by repeatedly solving \eqref{eq:exp3} at each split.
-We can view \eqref{eq:exp3} as a special case of fitting a Type A tree with $K = 1$ and depth $d = 1$, and apply the algorithm we introduced in \Cref{subsec:typeA}.
-Having found the first split at the root node, we repeat the same process in each of the two resulted regions.
-This process is continued until the tree reaches its specified maximum depth.
+We can view \eqref{eq:exp3} as fitting a Type A tree with $K = 1$ and depth $d = 1$, and apply the algorithm in \Cref{subsec:typeA} at every split.
+However, this can be computationally costly when a Type B tree contains many splits.

-This iterative optimization procedure is straightforward, but it can be computationally costly.
 There is also the concern of performing optimization at nodes that contain very few examples, for instance, nodes at deep levels of the tree, which may result in unstable estimation of $\beta$ or even convergence failure of the optimization algorithm.
 To avoid these issues, we suggest an alternative approach to approximate the solution of \eqref{eq:exp3}.

 Rather than solving \eqref{eq:exp3} with respect to all possible $\beta$s at each split, we select $\beta$ from a pool of randomly generated candidates.
-As we did for Type A trees, we expand $\beta$ in the space of an orthonormal basis $\{\psi_1$,..., $\psi_d\}$ and let $\beta = \sum_{l = 1}^dc_{0,l} \psi_l$.
-We randomly generate a large pool of candidate $\mathbf{c}_0$ vectors denoted as $\mathcal{C}^{(t)} = \{\mathbf{\tilde{c}}_{1}^{(t)},...,\mathbf{\tilde{c}}_{P}^{(t)}\}$, where each $\mathbf{\tilde{c}}_{j}^{(t)} \in \mathcal{C}^{(t)}$ is an independently sampled vector $\mathbf{\tilde{c}}_{j}^{(t)} = (\tilde{c}_{j,1}^{(t)}, ..., \tilde{c}_{j,d}^{(t)})^T$ that satisfies $\lVert\mathbf{\tilde{c}}_{j}^{(t)}\rVert_2 = 1$ and $\tilde{c}_{j,1}^{(t)} >0$.
-This ensures the candidate $\beta$s satisfy identifiability conditions $\lVert \tilde{\beta}_j \rVert = 1$ where $\tilde{\beta}_j = \sum_{l=1}^d\tilde{c}^{(t)}_{j,l}\psi_l$ for $j = 1,...,P$.
+As we did for Type A trees, we expand $\beta$ in the space of an orthonormal basis $\{\psi_1$,..., $\psi_s\}$ and let $\beta = \sum_{l = 1}^sc_{0,l} \psi_l$.
+We randomly generate a large pool of candidate $\mathbf{c}_0$ vectors denoted as $\mathcal{C}^{(t)} = \{\mathbf{\tilde{c}}_{1}^{(t)},...,\mathbf{\tilde{c}}_{P}^{(t)}\}$, where each $\mathbf{\tilde{c}}_{j}^{(t)} \in \mathcal{C}^{(t)}$ is an independently sampled vector $\mathbf{\tilde{c}}_{j}^{(t)} = (\tilde{c}_{j,1}^{(t)}, ..., \tilde{c}_{j,s}^{(t)})^T$ that satisfies $\lVert\mathbf{\tilde{c}}_{j}^{(t)}\rVert_2 = 1$ and $\tilde{c}_{j,1}^{(t)} >0$.
+This ensures the candidate $\beta$s satisfy identifiability conditions $\lVert \tilde{\beta}_j \rVert = 1$ where $\tilde{\beta}_j = \sum_{l=1}^s\tilde{c}^{(t)}_{j,l}\psi_l$ for $j = 1,...,P$.